mghpcc-projects/user_level_slurm_reservations/README.md

   described above.

-  2. A dedicated Slurm control daemon prolog function, which runs in the context of the Slurm
+  2. A dedicated Slurm control daemon prolog function, which runs in the context of the Slurm control daemon on the Slurm controller node.

+  3. One or more periodic processors, scheduled by ```cron(8)```, which monitor the set of Slurm reservations and invoke HIL control operations to move nodes between HIL projects and the HIL free pool.

 ## HIL Reservation Management Commands